Table of Contents

 Secret Key

-The 1Password Secret Key is an encryption key made up of 34 letters, numbers and symbols.
+The 1Password Secret Key is an encryption key consisting of 34 letters, numbers, and symbols.
 It works in combination with your account password to encrypt and decrypt 1Password data on your device and must be entered the first time you log in on any new device.
-The Secret Key is unknown to 1Password and cannot be automatically reset without an ArtsPool administrator initiating an account recovery process, so be sure to download your Emergency Kit and store a printed copy in a secure location as suggested by 1Password.
+The Secret Key is unknown to 1Password and cannot be automatically reset without an ArtsPool administrator initiating an account recovery process.
+Always download your Emergency Kit and store a printed copy in a secure location as suggested by 1Password.
 For information on how to recover a Secret Key, see the article 1Password account management.
-For more on Secret Key concept, see About your Secret Key and Find your Secret Key or Setup Code.
+For more on the Secret Key concept, see About your Secret Key and Find your Secret Key or Setup Code.

 Account Password

-Your Account Password is the password that you will type every time that you log into 1Password, unlock the Chrome extension, or open any of the apps for iOS, Android, Mac, or Windows.
-Though you can easily change your password if you are logged in, it cannot be easily reset if you are logged out, so be sure to note this password on your Emergency Kit and store a printed copy in a secure location.
+Your Account Password is the password that you will type every time that you log into 1Password, unlock the browser extension, or open any of the apps for iOS, Android, Mac, or Windows.
+While you can easily change your password if you are logged in, it cannot be easily reset if you are logged out, so be sure to note the password in your Emergency Kit and store a printed copy in a secure location.

 A good password is unique, memorable, and random, so take care when selecting yours.
-Length is more important than complexity in computer security, so avoid extremely short passwords (1Password requires at least 10 characters).
-Passwords will need to be typed fairly frequently, so try to balance ease of memory with ease of typing when setting yours.
+Length is more important than complexity in computer security, so avoid extremely short passwords (1Password requires a minimum of 10 characters).
+Passwords will need to be typed fairly frequently, so try to balance between ease of memory and ease of typing when setting yours.
 See the 1Password guide How to choose a good Password for some helpful tips.

-For information on how to recover a password, see the article 1Password account management.
+For information on how to change a password, see the article 1Password account management.

 Emergency Kit

-The Emergency Kit is a PDF that you are required to download when you set up a 1Password account or change your account password or Secret Key.
+The Emergency Kit is a PDF that you are required to download when setting up a 1Password account, or changing your account password or Secret Key.
 It contains your Secret Key, account email, and login address, as well as a place for you to write your account password.
 The safest way to store the Emergency Kit is in a secure offline location, either as a printout in your paper files or as a PDF on a USB drive.
 For more information, see Get to know your Emergency Kit.

 Vaults

-Vaults are where passwords live in 1Password, and they are the mechanism for how passwords are shared.
+A Vault is where password entries live in 1Password and is the sharing mechanism for 1Password users to access entries.
 Any number of people or groups can be given access to a vault, each with unique permissions.
-By default, every 1Password user account has a Private vault.
-Members also have a vault called [Member Name] Finance that is set up during onboarding and which is used to give the member's ArtsPool service team access to passwords.
+By default, every 1Password user account has a private Employee vault.
+Members also have a vault called [Member Name] Finance set up during onboarding, and it is used to give the member's ArtsPool service team access to passwords.
 Some members who have elected to pay for additional 1Password accounts may have other vaults that they use to share less sensitive passwords with other employees.
-Currently only system administrator can create and configure vaults so if you need a vault created, please contact the ArtsPool Technology Team at technology@artspool.co or in Slack.
+Currently, only a system administrator can create and configure vaults.
+If you need a vault created, contact the ArtsPool Technology Officer at technology@artspool.co or via Slack.

 Tags